-While it may not be pleasant to think about, more than 380,000 Americans die every year from heart disease.1 To make things worse, roughly 17 percent of Americans aged 65 or older have some form of coronary heart disease (CHD).2 Fortunately, if you eat a healthy diet, take part in cardiovascular exercise as often as possible, and get regular check-ups with your doctor, you can greatly reduce the risk of developing a serious heart condition.
+While it may not be pleasant to think about, more than 695,000 people in the United States die every year from heart disease.1 To make things worse, roughly 17 percent of Americans aged 65 or older have some form of coronary heart disease (CHD), a type of heart disease.2 Fortunately, if you eat a healthy diet, take part in cardiovascular exercise as often as possible, and get regular check-ups with your doctor, you can greatly reduce the risk of developing a serious heart condition.

 Sleep

 Everybody knows that sleep is good for you.
 While eight hours per night is the general rule, the amount of sleep you really need will vary from one person to the next.
-Thankfully, your body has various ways of telling you that you're not getting enough sleep.
-If you're struggling to handle daily activities or you're experiencing “brain fog,” there's a good chance that a lack of sleep is the culprit.
+Thankfully, your body has various ways of telling you that you’re not getting enough sleep.
+For instance, If you’re struggling to handle daily activities, not waking up rested, or experiencing “brain fog,” you might not be getting enough sleep.

-However, lack of sleep doesn't just affect your daily routine; it can also have a lasting impact on your heart.
-Studies show that not getting enough sleep on a regular basis can increase your chances of experiencing high blood pressure, obesity, and diabetes.
+However, lack of sleep doesn’t just affect your daily routine; it can also have a lasting impact on your heart.
+Studies show a correlation between not getting enough sleep on a regular basis, and increased chances of experiencing high blood pressure, obesity, and diabetes.
 In turn, all of these conditions can contribute to, or exacerbate, CHD.

 So, to improve your health, make sure to practice good sleep hygiene!
 If you're not sure how to make your sleep better, here are a few tips to help get you started: